-Another way to account for the increasing severity by duration, is to use a survival regression model called the Cox Proportional Hazards Model.
+Another way to account for the increasing severity by duration is to use a survival regression model called the Cox proportional hazards model.
 This model does not rely on any distribution assumptions for the underlying data, as it is semi-parametric.
-It can also handle retentions and limits, i.e. left truncation and right censoring.
+It can also handle retentions and limits, i.e., left truncation and right censoring.
 As opposed to a GLM that models on the mean, the Cox model tells how the hazard function varies with various parameters.
-The Cox Model is multiplicative, similar to a log-link function in a GLM.
-The form of the model is: $H_i(t) = H_0(t) \exp(B{i1}X{i1} + B{i2}X{i2} + ...)$ , where $H_i(t)$ is the cumulative hazard function for a particular risk at time t, $H_0(t)$ is the baseline hazard, roughly similar to an intercept (although this is not returned from the model), and the B's and X's are the coefficients and the data for a particular risk, respectively.
-The cumulative hazard function, H(t) is equal to: H(t) = exp[-s(t)], and so s(t) = -ln[H(t)].
-It can be seen from this formula that a multiplicative factor applied to the cumulative hazard function is equivalent to taking the survival function to a power.
-We will use this fact below.
-A full discussion of the Cox model is outside the scope of this paper.
+The Cox model is multiplicative, similar to a log-link function in a GLM.
+The form of the model is $H_i(t) = H_0(t)\exp(B{i1}X{i1} +$ $B{i2} X{i2} + \cdots$ , where $H_i(t)$ is the cumulative hazard function for a particular risk at time t, $H_0(t)$ is the baseline hazard, roughly similar to an intercept (although this is not returned from the model), and the B's and X's are the coefficients and the data for a particular risk, respectively.
+The cumulative hazard function, H(t) is equal to: H(t) = -ln[s(t)], and so s(t) = exp[-H(t)].
+It can be seen from this formula that a multiplicative factor applied to the cumulative hazard function is equivalent to taking the survival

-A discrete convolution is calculated by first converting each of these continuous distributions to be discrete.
+&lt;sup>3A discrete convolution is calculated by first converting each of these continuous distributions to be discrete.
 The probabilities for each amount, x, are then calculated by multiplying the probabilities of each distribution that add up to x.
 For example, for x = 3, this can be achieved by a reporting lag of 0 and a settlement lag of 3, or a reporting lag of 1 and a settlement lag of 2, etc.